eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

++ skill set:
+	- We are looking for a Senior Signal Processing Scientist to join our acoustic team in Paris and help us differentiate the end-to-end Sonos experience for customers.
+	- You will be responsible for the audio signal processing stage that plays a fundamental role across all of our acoustic engines including wake word detection, speaker identification, and speech-to-text.
+Data augmentation and speech enhancement are crucial to ensure the robustness of the speech processing modules (in the presence of external noise, reverberation etc).
+As a Senior Signal Processing Scientist, you will work at the intersection of machine learning and digital signal processing.
+You will help our machine learning scientists improve the generalization ability of their models by developing state-of-the-art acoustic data augmentation techniques to enhance the size of our training datasets.
+Additionally, you will be in close contact with the DSP engineers to help them develop processing techniques specifically tailored to speech processing.
+	- 2+ years experience in acoustic data augmentation (pitch and gain control, noise and room simulation etc) within the context of speech recognition.
+	- Experience with Python and with version control.
+	- MS / PhD in Computer Science, Electrical Engineering or related technical field.
+	- Ability to formalize, analyze and solve complex problems.
+	- Excellent verbal and written communications skills in English.
+	- Track record of published papers in peer-reviewed journals or conferences
+	- Experience with other general purpose programming languages (C++, Rust etc) and Docker
+	- Knowledge of acoustic DSP techniques for speech enhancement (noise control, dereverberation, echo cancellation, beamforming etc)
+	- Knowledge of Machine Learning, Deep Learning, and related frameworks (TensorFlow or PyTorch)
 + skill set for SENIOR SYSTEM/DSP ALGORITHM ARCHITECT
 	- We are looking for experienced system architect who can design algorithms for the whole system and product, optimize algorithm and system design with realist constraints, define system specification for Hardware and ASIC, define fixed point specification for algorithm and hardware.
 	- Investigate AI and deep learning algorithms and extract the computation and logic operations for hardware implementation.